 The Barbet is a new addition to the AKC Sporting Dog lineup.
 Though an old breed, credited as a foundation dog to the Poodle, Briard, Bichon and Newfoundland, among others, they only gained AKC full recognition in January, 2020.
 They are still considered a rare breed in the U.S. but are gaining in popularity due to their charming goofiness and loving nature.
 Currently costing anywhere from $3,500 - $4,000 (USD) and with wait lists as long as a year, the Barbet is not an inexpensive undertaking.
 If you have the resources however and love the breed, there is no other equivalent to this mid-size delight.

 We show our dogs throughout the U.S. and Canada.
 Living so close to the border, we have this unique opportunity to compete in both countries.
 We have made many "dog" friends in both countries and feel it is a priviledge to be able to show our dogs.

-If you are interested in this breed, feel free to contact us (e-mail on "Contact Us" page).
-We will not try to sell you a dog.
-We don't breed often enough to worry about that.
-What we will do is tell you what the challenges and rewards are in raising this breed.
+If you are interested in either breed, feel free to contact us (firstname.lastname@example.org).
+We are happy to talk "Briard" and now, "Barbet", anytime.
 These dogs are a part of our family, our joy and our passion.
 We are delighted to share them with you.